 Given the practice intensive nature of these retreats (silence for six days, extensive daily sitting meditation practice requirements and attending all teaching sessions, which can be 3 to 4 hours or more each day), children are not allowed at these retreats.
 If a young person is 16 or over and can fully commit to the requirements as noted above, they can attend as a registered retreatant.

 Submission of retreat registration and payment indicates that you release and hold harmless Pundarika Foundation from all liability in the event of illness or injury while participating in retreat-related activities.
 Accidents, illnesses and injuries incurred on retreat grounds are potentially subject to civil emergency response interventions and treatment as deemed prudent by retreat staff in concurrence with each individual’s listed emergency contact person, and are solely the financial responsibility of the retreat participant.

-Now you can easily find or offer a ride to or from Pundarika Retreats and Programs.
+You can easily find or offer a ride to or from Pundarika Retreats and Programs.
 We invite you to share resources, get to know other dharma students traveling to our retreats and help the environment.
-View the Rideboard now.
+View the Rideshare board now.

 Partial scholarships are available for Pundarika-sponsored retreats.
 They are administered according to the following three criteria:

 - Serious or life-threatening medical problems causing financial hardship;

 - Currently enrolled students in a higher education or professional training program without the resources to pay in full;